uecasm/gong-test-1/README.md

 * Setting `dd:DragDrop.DropAdornerTemplate="{x:Null}"` on the `ListBox` inside Group 2.
 * Setting the `EventType` to `Bubble` on the `TabItem`.
 * Probably some other things that I've forgotten.

+## Changes from the "master" base code
+* This branch narrows the "Group Two" drop target to just the TextBlock inside the TabItem's header, instead of the whole TabItem.
+** This fixes the problem of showing the drop adorner when dragging things over the content area of the tab, although it's still shown when dragging an item from Group Two's list over the Group Two header, which is not desired.